 Do you enjoy writing?
-SGA invites our readers to contribute to our electronic newsletter, Cuttings, in either of two categories:
+SGA invites our readers to contribute to our website and electronic newsletter, Cuttings, in either of two categories:

 Articles providing information and advice about sustainable gardening and building community, food security and resilience through gardening.
 This is an opportunity to share your expertise.